marvtchan/BudgetingProject/README.md

 Within the depository there is a Plaid API that pulls transactions from the prior month and adds to a SQLite database.

 With that data, pandas is used to clean, categorize, and prepare for analysis.
+An SVM model is used for categorizing transactions.
+The model uses previous transaction data with a 90% accuracy rate.

 Analysis is done with charts from matplotlib and seaborn.